Who Pays for My Damaged Boat at the Marina?

 An independent insurance agent can help you get set up with all the boat insurance you need.
 They'll help you choose any additional coverages that make the most sense for you.

-Independent insurance agents simplify the process by shopping and comparing insurance quotes for you.
-Not only that, but they’ll cut through the jargon and clarify the fine print so you'll know exactly what you’re getting.
+An independent insurance agent simplifies the process by shopping and comparing insurance quotes for you.
+Not only that, they’ll also cut through the jargon and clarify the fine print so you'll know exactly what you’re getting.

 Independent insurance agents also have access to multiple insurance companies, ultimately finding you the best boat insurance coverage, accessibility, and competitive pricing while working for you.